Red Crown Tourist Court: The gun battle

 The car disappeared into the night.
 One posseman, patrolman L. A. Ellis, tried to muster support for an expedition of pursuit, but got no takers.

 As the smoke—and the tear gas—cleared, the lawmen took stock of their assault.
-Despite the large number of rounds expended by the outlaws (by far the most of any of their gunbattles), injuries to the officers were minimal.
-Sheriff Coffey had two scratches on his neck from buckshot, but he was so proud and "bragged about being shot by the Barrow Gang and living to tell about it, [that officers] Whitecotton and Ellis decided not to ruin the Platte County sheriff's story by revealing that he had been hit by friendly fire [Ellis's, in the darkness]."
-Coffey's son Clarence was abraded by debris dislodged by a bullet that penetrated the Tavern's kitchen, and Deputy Highfill had wounds in each knee from his duty as armored car driver.
+Despite the large number of rounds expended by the outlaws, by far the most of any of their gunbattles, injuries to the officers were minimal.
+Sheriff Coffey had two scratches on his neck from buckshot, but he was so proud and "bragged about being shot by the Barrow Gang and living to tell about it, that officers Whitecotton and Ellis decided not to ruin the Platte County sheriff's story by revealing that he had been hit by friendly fire, Ellis's, in the darkness".
+Coffey's son Clarence was abraded by debris dislodged by a bullet that penetrated the tavern's kitchen.
+Deputy Highfill had wounds in each knee from his duty as armored-car driver.

 In the cabin occupied by Parker, Jones and Clyde Barrow, they found all five of the sandwiches fetched by Jones from Slim's Castle uneaten, but all five soda bottles empty.
-There also was a syringe kit for giving injections, leading to short-lived speculation that the Barrow Gang were all junkies, but the kit was just a remnant of the medical bag they stole from Dr. Fields several weeks before in Enid when they also stole his car.
-More impressive, though, was the arsenal the gang was forced to leave behind: as many as six BARs, forty-seven Colt .45 automatic pistols—it had been some successful burglary at the Enid armory on July 7—and the personal sidearm Buck and Jones had taken off the body of Marshall Humphrey, whom Buck had killed in Alma, Arkansas on June 23.
+There was a syringe kit for giving injections, leading to short-lived speculation that the Barrow Gang were all junkies, but the kit was just a remnant of the medical bag they stole from Dr. Fields several weeks before in Enid when they stole his car.

+More impressive was the arsenal the gang was forced to leave behind: as many as six BARs, forty-seven Colt .45 automatic pistols—it had been a successful burglary at the Enid armory on July 7—and the personal sidearm Buck and Jones had taken off the body of Marshall Humphrey, who Buck had killed in Alma, Arkansas, on June 23.

 The following day, people came to the Red Crown from all over.
 In its July 21 issue, The Platte County Landmark described the day-after scene as "a large crowd of sightseers" converged to get a look:

 The cabins presented a torn up appearance Thursday morning, bearing many evidences of the terrible battle.
 Bullet holes were everywhere, through doors and windows, some from outside, some fired from inside.
 Mirrors and other articles in the cabins were shattered.
 Several bullets found their way through the station [tavern] proper but failed to hit any of the many visitors who had been warned of possible trouble and made to stay indoors."